Who owns Poole Pottery?

 I have some Poole and need replacement items but can't find the design on your website.
 How can I buy what I need?

 If the design or item you are looking for is not on our website, unfortunately it will no longer be in manufacture.
-If you contact the shop at Poole on the Quay, they often have discontinued stocks and may be able to help.
+If you contact the shop at Middleport Pottery, they may be able to help.

 I have a piece of Poole Pottery and would like to know its history.